raspberrypilearning/motor-robot-buggy-scratch/en/step_6.md

 --- task ---

-Attach the wheel to your motor and fix it down to your playing surface.
-You could use a table, a board or even a piece of stiff cardboard so you can move it around.
+Attach the wheel to your motor and fix it to your playing surface.
+You could use a table, a board, or even a piece of stiff cardboard so you can move it around.

-In the example, the motor is stuck on blobs of Blu Tack and then masking tape stops it from falling over all the time.
+In the example, the motor is stuck on blobs of Blu Tack and then masking tape is used to keep it in upright.

 Angle the motor as you like to protect your chosen target spot.